Delight your tastebuds on this enticing tour of Portuguese cuisine.

 This trip aims to give you an exciting, diverse and well-rounded culinary experience.
 While we endeavour to cater for specific dietary requirements, some meals and food activities are set in advance and may be difficult to adjust.
 Please be aware that in many countries dietary restrictions are not common or well understood.
 If you have dietary requirements, simply contact your agent at the time of booking for further information on how this may impact on your ability to take part in included activities and meals.
 Come with an open mind and open mouth, and you won’t be disappointed!

-There are a few longer travel days (up to 4-5 hours), but these give a great chance to soak in the Portuguese scenery and get to know your fellow travellers a little better.
+There are a few longer travel days (up to 6-7 hours on Day 5), but these give a great chance to soak in the Portuguese scenery and get to know your fellow travellers a little better.

 This is a new trip for us.
-We have thoroughly researched this area to put together this trip, but there may be some small changes made along the way, depending on the needs of your group.
+While thoroughly researched, there may be some small changes along the way, depending on the needs of your group.

 A Single Supplement is available on this trip, please ask your booking agent for more information.

-The price of the Single Supplement doesn't include the following nights where single rooms may not be available as the accommodation is at a farmstay:
+The price of the Single Supplement doesn't include the following nights where single rooms may not be available:

-Our Real Food Adventure - Galicia & Portugal trips score an average of 5 out of 5 based on 1 review in the last year.
+Our Real Food Adventure - Galicia & Portugal trips score an average of 4.81 out of 5 based on 16 reviews in the last year.